SoulInfernoDE/compile-kernel-from-source/README.md

 - select enroll, enroll key and enter your password which you had choosen

 -->> Your custom MOK signing key is now installed in your bios, your kernel is signed with it and your linux system is verifying it

+Generate and sign your kernel with automation script:

+1. Download the signkernel script and make it executable if it's not: chmod +x cfs_signkernel.sh

+2. execute it:
+./cfs_signkernel.sh

+3. - You will be asked to generate key files and enroll/import them into your linux / bios.
+   - If you already created the key files once and did set a password, you can say "NO" and only sign your fresh installed custom kernel.
+Note that you need to do this also after creating your key files and before rebooting.
+     Otherwise you cannot boot your unsigned kernel.

+Please report any bugs or errorsfound..